 This means no native surround sound, although you have the option to get something similar for free using the Sonic surround sound emulation software built into Windows 10.
 It’s also compatible with some of Sennheiser’s equalizers to add audio adjustment and native 7.1 surround sound, but if you’re picking one of those up specifically for this headset, it suddenly becomes a much more expensive endeavour.

 At $119 / £109, the EPOS H3 sits in a contested price point, and there are other options that might suit what you need a little better.
-Those of you wanting to manage cables could go with the similarly-priced Logitech G733, although your mic quality and connectivity will suffer with a wireless headset, and the 3.5mm port is great for multi-platform gamers.
+Those of you not wanting to manage cables could go with the similarly-priced Logitech G733, although your mic quality and connectivity will suffer with a wireless headset, and the 3.5mm port is great for multi-platform gamers.

 Many other wired models in this price range offer built-in USB sound cards, which is something to consider if you like to play around with your audio settings often.
 If you want something similar on the H3, you’ll have to fork out more money for one of EPOS’s own amplifiers.
 Otherwise, the EPOS H3 is a fantastic plug-and-play gaming headset with a balanced equaliser and one of the best built-in microphones around.